vijayrajuyj1/chintoo-artifact-01/README.md

 **steps**

-1) Create Infrastructure using Terraform (vpc, subnets, internet gateway, subnenet association,  security groups , s3 , ec2 instances )
+1) Create Infrastructure using Terraform **[main.tf]**  in the code (vpc, subnets, internet gateway, subnenet association,  security groups , s3 , ec2 instances )

 2) Write .github/workflows/ant.yaml cicd fior automation in that we have some stages